ae-platform / module-06 · governance layer · H3 · PI-7

 CSRD Export · 2:00

 "Monthly CSRD export.
 One SQL query.
-Covers every job across every AE domain suite.
+Covers every job across every process pillar in the platform.
 The CFO and sustainability team can run this themselves — they don't need a data engineer.
 GreenOps makes the numbers, BigQuery makes them reportable."

 BigQuery CSRD export queryScope 3 Category 11EU taxonomy aligned